Rabbid76/graphics-snippets/documentation/draw_mesh.md

 - Line primitives: `GL_LINES`, `GL_LINE_STRIP`, `GL_LINE_LOOP`

 - Line primitives with adjacency information: `GL_LINES_ADJACENCY`, `GL_LINE_STRIP_ADJACENCY`<br/>
-  Adjacencies do not create a further geometry, but the provide information which can be use in a geometry shader stage.
+  Adjacency do not create a further geometry, but the provide information which can be use in a geometry shader stage.

 - Triangle primitives: `GL_TRIANGLES`, `GL_TRIANGLE_STRIP`, `GL_TRIANGLE_FAN`

 - Triangle primitives with adjacency information: `GL_TRIANGLES_ADJACENCY`, `GL_TRIANGLE_STRIP_ADJACENCY`<br/>
-  Adjacencies do not create a further geometry, but the provide information which can be use in a geometry shader stage.
+  Adjacency do not create a further geometry, but the provide information which can be use in a geometry shader stage.

 For the sickness of completeness there are, the list of **deprecated** primitive types: `GL_QUADS`, `GL_QUAD_STRIP`, and `GL_POLYGON`: